 These contributions will be invested, with the aim of increasing the amount you have to retire on.

 There are two types of workplace pension – defined benefit and defined contribution.

 What is a personal pension?

 A personal pension is a type of defined contribution pension that you arrange yourself.

 Like workplace pensions, personal pensions invest your money with a view to increasing it.

-Personal pensions are particularly suitable for the self-employed or people who aren't in work, who don't have access to workplace pensions.
+Personal pensions are particularly suitable if you're self-employed or not in work, and so don't have access to a workplace pension.
 But anyone can save into a personal pension.